Students walking outside at Curtin Perth

 When and how to apply

-Applications will be opening soon.
+Applications are now open.
 Eligible students who are enrolled in a practicum unit will receive an invitation via email to apply.

 In order to be considered for the CPP, all applications must be submitted prior to the commencement of each prac placement.
 Please note you do not need to wait until your placement details have been finalised before submitting an application.